sawulohi/h7/report.md

+# Testing report for the project

+This project will be using [Debian/Bullseye64](https://www.debian.org/download) and [Ubuntu22.04.1 LTS](https://releases.ubuntu.com/22.04.1/ubuntu-22.04.1-desktop-amd64.iso).
+The host machines used for testing are ran on VirtualBox (Version 6.1.26 r145957 (Qt5.6.2)) using the aformentioned Linux distros.

-# Have SaltStack installed on your desired host machines!
+### Have SaltStack installed on your desired host machines!

 You can find directions for this here: [Tero Karvinen Salt Quickstart – Salt Stack Master and Slave on Ubuntu Linux](https://terokarvinen.com/2018/salt-quickstart-salt-stack-master-and-slave-on-ubuntu-linux/)
 I'm using both Ubuntu 22.04.1 LTS and Debian 11 Bullseye.
 See README.md for download links!